xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/Web/readme.md

 xhttp.send();
 ```

-Thanks to @Legacyy for assisting me
+Thanks to @Legacyy for assisting me with the javascript breakdown

 ### XSS
 Resources: